MarcusKyung/MarcusKyung/README.md

 # Welcome!  👋

-## About Me:
-After graduating from the University of San Diego in 2017 and working in the marketing field for the past several years I am excited to transition to a hands on role in software.

-My passion for real-world problem solving and technology led me to enroll in and complete a program through Portland, OR-based Epicodus in early 2023.
-Over the course of this 27-week immersive full stack bootcamp program I learned to use various programming languages and fundamental technologies including JavaScript, C#/.NET, React, HTML5, CSS/Bootstrap, Git/GitHub, Firebase, MySQL, and many others.
-I am currently seeking full time junior developer roles and look forward to bringing not only my technical skills but also my background and experience as a project manager and organizational leader to my future team/organization.

-When I am not programming/debugging I enjoy exploring Portland/the PNW, reading, watching Formula 1, and playing board games with friends and family.

 Want to collaborate, ask a question, or refer a job post?
 Reach out via email at Kyungmj@gmail.com or via [LinkedIn](https://www.linkedin.com/in/marcuskyung/)!

 ## Recent Work Experience: